aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 {{% /alert %}}

-The following code example demonstrates how to load hyphenation dictionaries for the specified language from a stream:
+The following code example shows how to load hyphenation dictionaries for the specified language from a stream:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Working with Hyphenation-LoadHyphenationDictionaryForLanguage.h" >}}